You name it, Durango has it!

 Mesa Verde National Park

 One of the Four Corner’s most treasured attractions, Mesa Verde was established in 1906 as one of the first National Parks of its kind.
-The Park is home to ancient dwellings built by Ancestral Puebloan Indians around 600 A.D.
+The Park, located less than an hour from Durango, is home to ancient dwellings built by Ancestral Puebloan Indians around 600 A.D.
 The people who called this area home mysteriously disappeared in 1300 AD.
 Today, the site has been designated a World Cultural Heritage Site by the United Nations and is well preserved so that guests from around the world can tour the ancient dwellings.

 Fort Lewis College